KyKri/sanfilippos/README.md

 # sanfilippos
-Website being developed for Sanfilippos Pizza in La Mesa
+Website that was being developed for Sanfilippos Pizza in La Mesa (They went out of business before the web site was completed)